PuzzelSolutions/Puzzel-Pay/README.md

 Official documentation
 ----------------------

-Welcome to the developer pages for the Intelecom InstaPay.
+Welcome to the Intelecom InstaPay API developer pages.
 Here you will find everything you need to integrate InstaPay with your existing applications / systems.

 ### Where to start?